-Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven over the stove.
+Ventilation in the kitchen is provided by a range hood over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.

-10.5 SINK FAUCET
+11.5 SINK FAUCET

-The sink faucet is in serviceable condition.
+The sink faucets were tested and were found to be in serviceable condition.